-In 2014, the Seminar discussion sessions will be held between Thursday, June 26, and Saturday, June 28.
-Hence, Third Year students are expected to arrive on Campus on Wednesday, June 25 (three days before the rest of the group).
+Third Year students are expected to arrive on Campus on Wednesday, June 24 (three days before the rest of the group).

-The 2014 discussion sessions will be conducted by Dr. Gabriel Mora, Dr. John X. Evans and Prof. Aarón A. Castillo, with the assistance of Pablo González as the Seminar’s coordinator.
+The 2015 discussion sessions will be conducted by Dr. Gabriel Mora, Dr. John X. Evans and Prof. Aarón A. Castillo.

 The Seminar will be held in the University of Notre Dame, South Bend, Indiana.
 The University is about two hours by car from Chicago’s O'Hare International Airport and about 90 minutes from Midway International Airport.
 Coach USA maintains a bus shuttle several times daily between campus and both Chicago O'Hare and Chicago Midway airports.
 The South Shore Line trains run directly from the Chicago Loop (corner of Michigan and Randolph) to South Bend Regional Airport in South Bend (about a two-hour trip).
 From the airport, the Notre Dame campus is approximately a 15-minute ride by car.

 $2,975.00 USD (Tuition, double/triple-occupancy accommodation, 5-Meals per week Meal Plan, and the fees for the use all libraries and recreational facilities included).